hash6iron/PowaJoy/README.md

 # DB9_2_Keyboard (by David Carrión - Folked by hash6Iron)

-Converts DB9 joysticks button presses to keyboard scancodes
+Firmware to converts DB9 joysticks button presses to keyboard scancodes through PS/2 port.

 This translation is a big help for ESPectrum (code https://github.com/EremusOne/ZX-ESPectrum-IDF , with LilyGo board to use conventional 80's DB9 joysticks or compatible DB9 gamepads (wired or not like as 8-bitDO gamepad tested)